OleksiiKova/rent-car-ireland/README.md

 - Dynamic Dropdown: Easily switch between different airport locations to view relevant information.
 - Detailed Office Info: Get comprehensive details about each airport office, including contact information and operating hours.
-- Interactive Map: Our map, powered by Leaflet, shows the selected airport office's location with a marker..
+- Interactive Map: Our map, powered by Leaflet, shows the selected airport office's location with a marker.
 - Google Maps: Click the link to open the location in Google Maps.
 Ready to find the nearest airport office?
 Use the dropdown menu to select your location and get all the information you need.